beep1000101/pjatk_bgd/README.md

 ## Testing

-The project was tested on Fedora 41 with Python 3.12.
-Ensure your environment matches these specifications for optimal performance.
+The project was tested on Fedora 41 with Python 3.12 and a local PostgreSQL database.
+Ensure your PostgreSQL instance is properly configured for username and password validation to match the `.env` file.

 ## License